She is on hands and knees, naked. Below her a man slumps over his beer bottle. He is nearly alone in the club on this bright afternoon.

-"I don't like sticky money," says Kal.
-"I'm very particular about my money.
+"I don't like sticky money," says Nasrallah "I'm very particular about my money.
 The heads have to be facing up"—stacked on top of each other—"otherwise I can't look at it."

 The offending bartender steps into the room–looking like a child called into the principal's office–where she is gently chastised.

 When she leaves, he says, "I got it from my father."

 Nasrallah picks up a bundle of bills.
 "I used to just shove money in my pocket.
 He taught me.
 He said, 'Take your money and put the big bills on the outside'"–he holds up the bundle, pointing to the reddish $50-bills facing outwards–"the small bills on the inside."
 He points to the centre, a wad of green 20s.
 "You fold it once, then you put an elastic around it.